Emergent structures in open EFTs: Open Maxwell theory

-Having found the deformed conservation law in the superfluid case, we move on to gauge fields.
+The open coupling $-\Gamma \phia B_0$ can also be interpreted as the momentum coupling $-\Gamma \phia \pi$, since for the closed action the canonical momentum is $\pi= {\partial L \over \partial \dot{\phi}} = B_0$; this observation will be important later when we discuss gauge fields.
+Having examined the superfluid case, we now return to the gauge field.
+From the viewpoint of generalized global symmetries, the scalar field carries a conventional zero-form $U(1)_0$ symmetry while the gauge field realizes its higher-form analogue, a $U(1)_1$ symmetry acting via shifts by a closed one-form, $\phi \rightarrow \phi + \omega$ with $\ud \omega =0$.
 In the following subsection, we will systematically construct the action of open electromagnetism using the formulation of \cite{Armas:2023tyx}.
 We will couple the one-form gauge field to a two-form background field and then break the advanced symmetry to write open terms.
 Setting the background fields to zero and using the covariant spacetime formulation reproduces the action of \cite{Salcedo:2024nex} in the leading derivative expansion.